xNetcat/prebot/README.md

 - KEEP_PROCESSED_FILES - Don't delete files after preprocessing

 ## Next steps
-For demonstration purposes, I’ve created a very simple presence answering app, but you can create a much more engaging and interactive app.
+For proof of concept, I’ve created a very simple presence answering app, but you can create a much more engaging and interactive app.
 If you have any ideas/problems open issue